-Prerequisite: Sophomore standing and a 100-level survey course in United States or European or World history; or permission of instructor.
+Prerequisite: Sophomore standing and a 100-level history course, or permission of instructor.

 HSTA 304 The American Revolution

 A social, political, military, and diplomatic history of the emerging United States from 1763 to 1787.
 The course focuses on the causes and consequences of the War of Independence.
 The revolutionary nature of the period is considered within the context of the larger Atlantic world.